How to Build a Korean Skincare Routine for Beginners

 How to choose products by skin type and concern

-For dry or dehydrated skin, focus on gentle cleansers, hydrating toners, humectant-rich serums, and moisturizers that help seal in hydration.
-Ingredient categories to look for include humectants such as glycerin and hyaluronic acid, as well as barrier-supportive ingredients like ceramides and panthenol.
+For dry skin, look for routines centered on comfort and moisture retention.
+Creamy cleansers, hydrating toners, essences, and richer moisturizers can all help.
+Ingredient categories often associated with hydration include humectants such as glycerin and hyaluronic acid, plus barrier-supportive ingredients like ceramides and squalane.

 How this guide was edited